What is Section 508?

 Is Section 508 compliance your job?

-Do you work in finance, banking, HR, healthcare, customer service, legal, or other industries and are in a position that requires you to communicate with people?
+Does your organization need to comply with Section 508, and position require you to communicate with people?
 If you answered yes, then Section 508 of the Rehabilitation Act applies to you.

-If you have a customer base or you work with federal agencies, or hope to, then you need to be 508 compliant.
-Being 508 compliant ensures that all of your customers and your clients have equal access to the materials which your company produces.
+If you work with a federal agency –or hope to– then you need to be 508 compliant.
+Being 508 compliant ensures that all of your clients have equal access to your company’s digital information, like downloadable content on your website or emails.

-Any and all digital communications that a company under Section 508 jurisdiction creates must be 508 compliant.
-This includes website content, emails, computer software, gaming systems, apps, and PDF versions of traditionally printed assets.
-PDFs require 508 remediation as they are not accessible by screen readers.
+If your company falls under Section 508 jurisdiction, all of your digital communication must be 508 compliant.
+This includes downloadable website content, emails, computer software, gaming systems, apps, and PDF versions of traditionally printed assets.
+PDFs require 508 remediation because they are not, by default, accessible.

 There are a number of ways to test your company’s 508 compliance, but they are not all equally effective and compliance is your responsibility.
 You could try to perform the test internally, but we strongly advise against this method.
 Alternatively, you could purchase a 508 compliance testing tool online.
 Testing software will scan and evaluate your website and all online content and provide you with recommendations to fix accessibility issues, but this method is not 100% reliable and often the content can become altered making the document less effective.
 This method is more reliable than an internal scan, but there are no guarantees that the content is in the proper reading order and is complete.